 get to the front row where they were rewarded with music so loud pouring from the amplifier stacks that your hearing was diminished for hours and your ears rang for days.

 The 1971 John Sebastian concert resulted in 2 deaths.
 A crowd who did not have tickets gathered outside the front of the Stadium and were trying to storm the gate.
 The

 manager called the police and while the squad car was rushing to the scene heading east on Colonial Drive they ran a red light at Highway 436 killing 2 girls in a car at that

 intersection.
-Other officers arriving on the scene, decided to tear gas the paying fans.
-They remained seated trying to hear Sebastian playing his acoustic guitar as John
+Other officers arriving on the scene, decided to tear gas the paying fans but most remained seated trying to hear Sebastian playing his acoustic guitar.

 The paying fans finally had to head for the exits when the tear gas came lingering in.